Lovelock Cave: Earliest discovery of artifacts

 In 1911 two miners, David Pugh and James Hart, were hired to mine for bat guano from the cave to be used as fertilizer.
 They removed a layer of guano estimated to be 3 to 6 feet deep and weighing about 250 tons.
 Heizer and Napton's review of the excavation states “[the guano] was dug up from the upper cave deposits, screened on the hillside outside the cave, and shipped to a fertilizer company in San Francisco.”
 Miners had dumped the top layers of Lovelock into a heap outside of the cave.
 The miners were aware of the artifacts but only the most interesting specimens were saved.
-Unfortunately, the first exploration was unsystematic and the loss of material and damage to the site strata was considerable in large portions of the cave.
+The first exploration was unsystematic and the loss of material and damage to the site strata was considerable in large portions of the cave.
 L.L.
 Loud of the Anthropology Department at the University of California was contacted by the mining company when the refuse left by the ancient people proved so plentiful that fertilizer could no longer be collected.

 First archaeological investigation

 In the spring of 1912 A.L.
 Kroeber sent L. L. Loud, an employee of the Museum of Anthropology, University of California to recover any materials that remained from the guano mining of the previous year.
 Loud excavated Lovelock Cave for five months and reportedly collected roughly 10,000 material remains.
 The majority of the archaeological record was gathered from three areas: a dump outside the cave left by miners, lower level deposits from the northwest end of the cave, and undisturbed refuse along the outlying edges of the cave.
-Unfortunately, Loud did not maintain a comprehensive report of the excavation so detailed information is not available.
+Loud did not maintain a comprehensive report of the excavation so detailed information is not available.
 The method and procedure of archaeological excavations has improved over the years and Loud's excavation does not fit into the standards of today's practices.
-He labeled the individual dig locations as “lots” without establishing any grid system.
+He labeled the individual dig locations as "lots" without establishing any grid system.
 Grid systems are used to determine origin and depth of archaeological record.
 Loud recorded 41 lots.
 Heizer and Napton tried to further detail Loud's findings but because Loud was not consistent with his methods of recording data their efforts were ineffective.